Jemurai/policy/policies/Systems_Security_Policy.md

 This policy describes how systems security will be handled.

 # Security Standards

-Production server systems shall be help tdo
+Production server systems shall be hardened.

 # Vulnerability Scanning